Table of Contents

-There are different kinds of relationships out there and different ways to define it.
+There are different kinds of relationships out there and different ways to define them.
 Here are some of the most standard and commonly observed relationships.

 5 Common Types of Relationships

-Family: This is the first relationship most of us form naturally.
-This includes our parents, uncles, aunts, cousins, children, grandparents and so on.
+This is the first relationship most of us form naturally.
+This includes our parents, uncles, aunts, cousins, children, grandparents, and so on.
 These bonds are usually given more importance in society.

 Sometimes due to a strong sense of belonging and concern towards another in the family, there might be a difference of opinion.
 This is normal, it is important to understand that everyone is allowed to have their own opinions.